abasu17/doctor-app/README.md

-# mqtt-chat-server
+# doctor-app

 This project is developed on Python Platform.
-This is a simple chatting application implemented with MQTT protocol.
 - **Python Version** : 3.6+
 - **Flask Version** : 1.0.2